jamie120/ms4-wild-mile/testing.md

 ### As a site visitor: Search for a listing using keywords - Easily see what I've searched for and the number of results

 * A search bar is present on the conversions page, users may use this to search listing titles and descriptions.
 * The search will return all matching listings and display them on the page.
-As well as a summary of the search term and the amount of matches found.
+As well as a summary of the search term and the number of matches found.
 * This feature has been extended to the merchandise products page.

 ### User Story 12 + 13